zhaohengyin/lightning-grasp/README.md

 ### Step 2.
 Setup CUDA Binaries
 This release includes pre-compiled CUDA kernel binaries.
 The CUDA C++ source code will be published in a future release.

+Supported Python Version: 3.8, 3.9, 3.10.
+See the release page for details.
+For other Python versions, please open an issue and I'll be happy to add support.

 **Setup Steps:**
 1. Download the appropriate compiled binaries for your Python version from the [Releases page](https://github.com/zhaohengyin/lightning-grasp/releases)
 2. Extract the downloaded files into the `lygra/cpp/build/` directory